totallyahuman445/Roblox-Entity-RA/README.md

 57.75 Gravity

-Maxxed out road friction (ignore other materials like sand and grass.)
+Set road friction to 2 (the maximum) (ignore other materials like sand and grass.)